I have enjoyed gardening for at least 30 years and enjoy sharing my experience with others. Gardening is my time to meditate and unwind.

 - It is a good idea to prepare your ground in advance if possible.
 Till in some manure or compost.
 If you don't have time to do this, work it in the ground when planting.

 - Your daylily may arrive as a dry root and plant.
-They are packed this way, because they can tolerate being dry, but if they are wet the plant can rot.
+They are packed this way because they can tolerate being dry, but if they are wet, the plant can rot.
 When it arrives, place it in a bucket of water.
 A few hours is a good idea.
 If you can't get around to planting it right away, place it in some sand or dirt.
 A daylily grower in my area loves to tell about forgetting one and leaving it in a bucket.
-She found it the next spring and it still survived.
+She found it the next spring, and it still survived.
 I don't recommend this of course, but it gives you an idea just how sturdy these plants are.

 - Daylilies come in different sizes.
 The larger daylilies can spread rapidly and become a large plant in a few years.
-Others are are short and stay small.
+Others are short and stay small.
 Check your plant and determine how far from other plants they should be planted.
 At least 18" to 24" is a good point to start if you don't know the variety.

 - Work the soil where you plan on planting a good foot deep.
-Make the hole as deep as the roots and bigger around so the roots have room to grow.
+Make the hole as deep as the roots and bigger around, so the roots have room to grow.
 Plant at the depth that the plant has grown.
-The white part, also know as the crown, should be just below the ground.
+The white part, also known as the crown, should be just below the ground.
 Don't plant the crown deeper than one inch.
 If you plant it too deep, you'll get beautiful plants, but no bloom.
 Fill the hole with soil and firm around the plants.
 You should give it a good watering.

-Keep the plant watered well, giving extra water just before the blooming period.
+- Watering: Keep the plant watered well, giving extra water just before the blooming period.
 Daylilies are like most plant and like at least 1 inch of water a week.

-A good dose of composted cow manure is good to use every year.
+- Compost: A good dose of composted cow manure is good to use every year.
 This can be found at any garden center.